 1. You are still able to communicate:

 There are some divorce cases that start out very contentious.
 Maybe infidelity or domestic violence have caused the conversations to escalate to an unhealthy level.
-In these cases, it may be better to consult with a divorce attorney first to determine if you are a candidate for divorce mediation.
+In these cases, it may be better to consult with an attorney first to determine if you are a candidate for divorce mediation.
 In cases of domestic violence, if there is a restraining order in place, mediation is not usually advisable unless the couple agrees to have the judge grant an exception to the restraining order.
 On the other hand, if you and your spouse are still able to communicate, mediation may be right for you.
 For example, if you have children, are you and your spouse still able to communicate about who is picking them up from school, etc. Are you still managing your household finances together?
 Are you, by any chance, still friends?
 If so, divorce mediation may be right for you.

 Divorce mediation is all about effective and respectful communication.
 The divorce mediator will work with you and your spouse to understand your needs and goals for the divorce mediation process.
 In addition, your divorce mediator will set guidelines and boundaries to ensure that the communication is productive, rather than hurtful to one or both spouses.